 David J. Thomas

-He holds a Ph.D. in Higher Education, an M.A. in Applied Linguistics and a B.A. in Individualized Integrative Studies in Dramaturgy from Old Dominion University.
-He studied Opera Performance at the North Carolina School of the Arts, American Sign Language at the Pennsylvania School for the Deaf, and sociocultural linguistics and evolutionary phonology at the Linguistic Society of America Institute at Stanford University.
+Dr. Thomas holds a Ph.D. in Higher Education, an M.A. in Applied Linguistics, a B.A. in Individualized Integrative Studies in Dramaturgy, and a graduate certificate in Teaching English to Speakers of Other Languages (TESOL) from Old Dominion University.
+He studied Opera Performance at the North Carolina School of the Arts and at the Linguistic Society of America Institute at Stanford University.